merely-useful/py-rse/index.md

 ```

 Copying a whole directory between remote machines uses the same syntax as the `cp` command:
-we just use the `-r` option to signal that we want copying to be recursively.
+we just use the `-r` option to signal that we want copying to be recursive.
 For example,
 this command copies all of our results from the backup server to our laptop: